e1ha/Pomodoro-Webapp/index.md

 Hey everyone!
 I'm Miguel, a 3rd year computer science major and business minor here in Warren!
 In my free time, if any, I like to walk around or listen to music.
 Given that our theme is in Pokemon, I would say that my favorite Pokemon would be Bulbasaur.
 I started learning programming my senior year of high school, so 4 years ago.
 From this class, I'm looking forward to getting that "true" software development experience!

 ### [Qingyuan Zhang](https://gtz05050708.github.io/)
 Hi!
 I'm David, a third year CE major in Sixth College, and cooking is one of my hobbies.
+I know Java, C/C++, python and C#, and have been doing deep learning and machine learning projects in general recently.
 I have three years of programming experience, and I look forward to gain more software developmennt experience from this class.